jbehave/jbehave-osgi/README.md

 	mvn install -Pequinox

-This will create a P2 repository which will contain the Core and Dependencies features needed for JBehave-OSGi to be executed on Equinox.
+This will create a P2 repository (org.jbehave.osgi.equinox.repository/target/repository) which will contain the Core feature and all bundles dependencies needed for JBehave-OSGi to be executed on Equinox.

-### Installation

-#### Using Eclipse Launcher:
+### Using Eclipse Launcher:

-#### Using Equinox jar:
+#### Installation

+After the JBehave-OSGi-Equinox have been built you need to setup the Target Platform for your own project.
+It's recommended that you create one Workspace for each set of related project (same parent POM).
+This way you could setup one Target Platform for them.
+We provide one example of how you could do that using Target Platform Definition File.
+Go to the org.jbehave.osgi.equinox.target project and open (double-click) the eclipse-jbehave-osgi-indigo.target file.
+You could see that this definition file is pointing to ${project_loc:/org.jbehave.osgi.equinox.repository}/target/repository/ exactly where our repository was created before.
+So you just need to click on "Set as Target Platform" link and your workspace will be configured properly.

 ### Running Stories

-2) Start Equinox shell

-3) Install the OSGi Services as Equinox Features
+2) Setup OSGi Framework Launcher
+You need to setup your launcher choosing the bundles and tests fragments that must be installed when the Equinox is launched.
+We provided one launcher sample named run_jbehave-osgi_equinox_runtime where we selected org.jbehave.osgi.sample.fragment.trader.bnd test fragment.

+- Go to menu "Run", "Debug Configurations".
+- Select run_jbehave-osgi_equinox_runtime launcher.
+- Check if only the necessary workspace projects is selected.
+- Click on "Validate Bundles" to ensure that all dependencies is satisfied.
+- Then click on "Debug" button.

+Your Equinox instance should be started (check the Console View).

-4) After installing it you can test with the command:
+3) After launching Equinox you can test JBehave OSGi Services with this commands:

-5) Install bundle(s) with Steps and Embedable
+    osgi> help

+You should see the JBehave help (with others too):

+	--- JBehave Equinox Commands ---
+	jbStatus - JBehave OSGi EmbedderService status.
+	jbRunStoriesWithAnnotatedEmbedder - Run Stories via Annotated Embedder.

+Then you could try the service status:

+    osgi> jbStatus

+You should see:

+     OSGi Embedder Service is started.

-6) Run the embeddables via the Embedder
+4) Run the stories via the Embedder

+    osgi> jbRunStoriesWithAnnotatedEmbedder org.jbehave.examples.trader.annotations.TraderAnnotatedEmbedder

+#### Using Equinox external jar: